ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 responders.
 If provided, link calculation methods will only consider responders matching this filter.
 This filter will only apply to link calculations.

+Responders produce three marker columns to make clear why it was not included in a link calculation be it because the current, next or previous periods was filtered out.

+* Current Inclusion Post Filter - Boolean - Nulls Allowed
+* Next Inclusion Post Filter - Boolean - Nulls Allowed
+* Previous Inclusion Post Filter - Boolean - Nulls Allowed

 ### 4.2 Links

 In link calculations, only responders present in the same group in both